 SERIES V: PHOTOGRAPHS

 29 Photographic print - Little Heart Band, taken during a ZCBJ about 1905 function (note ribbons on left breast area).
-Persons identified are: Katherine (Mrs. James Stansey, Sr.); Anton Kottsick; Molly Stasney Kottsick (Mrs. Anton); Mary Kohovick Suchy (mother of two of Sokol boys on 1929 team; sister of John Kohovick); John Kohovick; Ed Stansey; James Cermack; Minnie Stasney Kottsick (Mrs. John);
+Persons identified are: Katherine (Mrs. James Stasney, Sr.); Anton Kottsick; Molly Stasney Kottsick (Mrs. Anton); Mary Kohovick Suchy (mother of two of Sokol boys on 1929 team; sister of John Kohovick); John Kohovick; Ed Stasney; James Cermack; Minnie Stasney Kottsick (Mrs. John);

 30 Photographic print - photographer unknown.
 Image of a party at 1909 Big Heart, a Czech settlement, near Judson, ND.
 Image has Little Heart Band and also people drinking home-made beer.
 Martin M. Stasney identified.

 31 Photographic print - postcard view.
 Image of Little Heart Band playing in downtown Mandan, ND, 9/1910

 (OVERSIZE) Photograph - Osborn Studio, Dickinson, ND.
 Image of Little between 1910-1915 Heart Band at Dickinson ZCBJ hall.
 Band members are blue uniforms.
 John and Martin M. Stasney, and James Cermack are identified